How Cities Hold Together

 How does crisis reshape urban Life?

-Cities are not only shaped by long-term divisions, but also by moments of rupture—wars, violence, and sudden disruptions that unsettle everyday life.
+Cities are not only shaped by long-term divisions, but also by moments of rupture such as wars, violence, and sudden disruptions that unsettle everyday life.
 Rather than producing uniform cohesion, crises reconfigure urban societies in uneven and often paradoxical ways.
 My research shows that crisis acts as a structuring force, reshaping patterns of identity, participation, and social interaction across urban populations.
 Drawing on diverse qualitative and quantitative data, I examine how moments and processes of acute stress transform the relationship between residents, communities, and institutions, revealing dynamics that remain latent under routine conditions.

 Relevant Papers

-• Brenner, N., & Perez-Benhaim, A. (in press) “We Are the State”: Does Crisis Activate Urban Citizenship?
+• Brenner, N., & Perez-Benhaim, A. (2026) “We Are the State”: Does Crisis Activate Urban Citizenship?
 (Urban Studies)

 • Maymon-Shaham, G., Brenner, N., Yaacov, P., & Miodownik, D. (2024) Urban Identity vs. National Identity in the Global City (European Journal of Political Research)